Internetwarrior/ParticleShapeEffects/README.md

 This project has been created during my interview at isles.io.
 This a Spigot plugin developed and written using the Spigot 1.11 API version and therefore may use methods which may have been deprecated or non-existant in other copies.
+The project was created using requirements given by the isles.io team.

-This plugin allows for a user to create a triangle such as this:
+The plugin allows for a user to create a triangle such as this:

 Vertex 1: (x=0, y=0, z=0)
 Vertex 2: (x=0, y=1, z=0)